aws/aws-sdk-net/SDK.CHANGELOG.md

 * Organizations (3.3.109.0)
 	* Documentation updates for some new error reasons.
 * S3 (3.3.112.0)
 	* Updates Amazon S3 API reference documentation.
+	* Add obsolete tag with notice of interfaces entering maintenance mode.
 * ServerMigrationService (3.3.101.0)
 	* In this release, AWS Server Migration Service (SMS) has added new features: 1.
 APIs to work with application and instance level validation 2.
 Import application catalog from AWS Application Discovery Service 3.
 For an application you can start on-demand replication
 * Core 3.3.107.37